 2Learn to Let Go

-The first day at school will be emotional for you and your child.
+The first day of kindy will be emotional for you and your child!
 Prepare some tissues and have something planned for after drop off (if you’re not rushing to work).
 Maybe a brunch with friends who have kids starting kindy too.
 Go see a movie or a swim.
 Anything!
-It’ll give you purpose and you’ll be less occupied with thinking “what are they doing at school?”
+It’ll give you purpose and you’ll be less preoccupied with thinking ‘what are they doing at school?’.
 And you’ll feel less at a loose end when you give them your final wave goodbye

 Once your child has passed the classroom step, you need to learn to let go.
-A little bit like the first day at day care, but less tears, at least from your child.
+A little bit like the first day at childcare, but less tears, at least from your child (hopefully!).
 This is the place where your child will learn to make new friends, buy their own lunch from the canteen, put their hand up when they didn’t understand something in class and look after their own belongings, among many other things.
 Remember, that school not only teaches them academically but helps prepare them for adult life.

 3But Keep an Eye Out too